MarkusJegge/MarkusJegge.github.io/README.md

-This is just a preview of the code in repo: "reiselog"
+This repo just a preview of the:
+- code in repo: "reiselog"
 - check out website: "markus-jegge.github.io"